 Connect device: this option lists all the Bluetooth devices configured in your device.
 You can select one of them, to which you are not connected at that time, to connect to your Mantis Q40.
 Press Enter or any cursor-routing key on the desired device and if the device is powered on and near the Mantis Q40, it will connect.

-Disconnect device: it disconnects a connected Bluetooth device your Mantis Q40.
+Disconnect device: it disconnects a connected Bluetooth device from your Mantis Q40.
 When you are positioned on the device you want to disconnect, press the Enter key or any cursor-routing key to disconnect.

 Delete paired device: in this list of previously paired devices to the Mantis Q40, you will be able to delete one of them.
 When you will be positioned on the device you want to delete, press Enter or any cursor-routing key.
 A confirmation message will be prompted, then the device will be disconnected after you will have pressed Enter or any cursor-routing key to validate this message and confirm the action.